-If you’ve been taking good care of yourself by following the steps above and are still suffering from itchy skin, you are welcome to make an appointment to discuss your concerns.
+If you’ve been taking good care of yourself by following the steps above and are still suffering from fry and itchy skin after menopause, you are welcome to make an appointment to discuss your concerns.
 Some skin problems indicate a more serious condition, like hypothyroidism, vitamin deficiencies, or fungal infections.
 You may need to seek the help of a dermatologist.

 As always, when you make your appointment, come prepared with specific concerns and questions.
 It might be helpful to keep a diary of symptoms or create a list of questions you have for me.

 If you are experiencing dry and itchy skin after menopause and our home treatments are not working, please talk to your doctor

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.